-The 24-Hour Clock24-Hour Clock test
+The 24-Hour Clock

 The 24-hour clock (also known as military time) is the time standard used by military and government personnel and flight crewmembers industry-wide all over the world.
 The time of day is determined by reading the 24-hour clock incrementally from 0100 through 2400 with each hour corresponding to a unique hour from 1 through 24 on the 24-hour clock.
 Because each hour is unique, there is no need for AM or PM on the 24-hour clock.
 As an example, 1100 would be 11:00AM, 1200 would be 12:00PM, 1300 would be 1:00 PM, and 2300 would be 11:00 PM.